How We Purchased a Great Timeshare.

 A black woman with a pink headband was talking to my wife.
 Chit-chat, about where we are from, how long have we been in Vegas, and which hotel we stayed at.
 Have we had lunch?
 She offered to buy us a lunch.
 She sent us to another woman at a computer, who was over-the-top friendly.
 She asked more of the same questions, asked for our identification, for marketing purposes.
 The next time we came to Vegas, she wanted us to stay at the Westgate, instead of Circus Circus.
 She wanted about 90 minutes of our time to show us around the place.
 And we would get a hundred and something dollars for our time.
 And a free lunch.

-What was the motive?
-Time-share sales presentation.
-Okay, I thought.
-We can play this game.
 There was a mob of people queuing up at a hallway named Preview Center.
-They were constantly spilling in out of… who knows.
+They were constantly spilling in out of… places unknown.
 This is where we had to wait.

 The old space bar, where Star Trek fans once mingled among costumed movie characters, was now used as a salad bar and lunch counter.